Happiness... Is Not a Fish That You Can Catch

 Happiness...
 Is Not a Fish That You Can Catch (written as simply Happiness... on the cover) is the third studio album by Canadian alternative rock band Our Lady Peace.
-It was released on September 21, 1999 by Columbia Records.
+It was released on September 21, 1999, by Columbia Records.
 The album was very successful in Canada, debuting at #1 on the Canadian Albums Chart.
 The album was certified 3× Platinum in July 2001.
-Hit singles from the album include "One Man Army", "Annie", "Is Anybody Home?", and "Thief".
+Hit singles from the album include "One Man Army", "Is Anybody Home?", and "Thief".
 The final track on the CD, "Stealing Babies", features Elvin Jones, a prominent post-bop jazz drummer.
 The photo shoot for this album took place around Staten Island in New York State.

 Background

-By early 1998, while touring for Clumsy, the members of Our Lady Peace were already eager to get back into the studio.
+In early 1998, while touring behind their sophomore album Clumsy, the members of Our Lady Peace were already eager to get back into the studio.
 "We're all starting to get that itch," bass player Duncan Coutts said in a March 1998 interview.
 "We're all writing collectively and individually.
 Everyone's hovered over their four-track machines, if we're not trying to work things out in sound checks."